scalar-labs/scalardb/docs/storage-abstraction.md

 DistributedStorageAdmin admin = storageFactory.getStorageAdmin();
 ```

-Please see [ScalarDB Configurations](configurations.md) for the details of the configurations.
+For details about configurations, see [ScalarDB Configurations](configurations.md).

 Once you have executed all administrative operations, you should close the `DistributedStorageAdmin` instance as follows: